 #9 Canadio

 Another Michelin-mentioned and famous restaurant in Santander is Canadio.
 We found the prospect of eating at Canadio quite compelling.
-Despite being pretentious, it’s also a well-known haunt for casual lunchtime Tortilla tapas.
+Despite being pretentious, it’s also well-known for Tortilla.

 Intrigued, we joined locals and in-the-know visitors and shuffled into the bar an hour before seatings began for lunch.

 The single food item is Tortilla – and it’s only available at the bar (so don’t try to grab a table, indoors or out).
-Patrons order directly with the bartender and usually include a small glass of beer (although, we opted for wine).
+You order directly with the bartender and the typical side is a small glass of beer (although, we opted for wine).

-Something to Note: Spanish Tortilla – also called Spanish Omelet – is a typical Spain dish and it’s customarily served at room temperature.
+Something to Note: Spanish Tortilla – also called Spanish Omelet – is customarily served at room temperature.
 While we firmly believe it would taste better hot (or at least warm), the people of Santander seem to disagree.

 #10 Beher